Regular updates on the latest performances in development, collaborations and news

 A multimedia performance project in development exploring Daphne's myth, trees, transformation, inner awareness and bodily soundscapes.
 Devised in collaboration with Foxtale Ensemble, Stacie Lee Bennett, Eoin Furbank and Daisy Orton, lead by Prof. Rosemary Klich (East 15).
 Supported by Arts Council England.

-Since February 2018, together with Acting Now (social theatre company in Cambridge established and directed by Marina Pallares Elias), I've been leading weekly theatre sessions with a local group experiencing mental health challenges.
-We are creating “Side Roads” a documentary physical theatre performance about the life around A14, inspired by the participants' stories, childhood memories and experiences of being on the road.
-“Side Roads” will tour Cambridge and the surrounding area in November-December 2018.
-This project is supported by Cambridgeshire Community Foundation.
-Find out more and how to book below:
+Between February-December 2018, together with Acting Now (Cambridge social theatre company, directed by Marina Pallares Elias), I led weekly theatre sessions for a group experiencing mental health challenges.
+Together we created “Side Roads” - a documentary physical theatre performance, inspired by the participants' stories, childhood memories and experiences of being on the road.
+“Side Roads” toured Cambridge, Huntington and Saint Ives in November-December 2018.
+Funded by Cambridgeshire Community Foundation.
+A short written reflection on our creative process coming soon.